 A classic gingerbread cake, from a vintage recipe.
 Served warm, topped with warm caramel sauce and a dollop of whipped cream.
 A holiday season classic!

-For me, there is nothing that captures the holiday season on a plate better than warm gingerbread.
-It’s such a wonderful thing to have around for a festive dessert or simply a special treat anytime.
+For me, there is nothing that captures the holiday season better than warm gingerbread cake.
+It’s such a wonderful thing to have around for a festive Christmas dessert or simply a special treat anytime.

 Molasses: You’ll absolutely want to use “Fancy” molasses for this cake and not the harsher flavoured Blackstrap or Cooking Molasses (which is a blend of Fancy and Blackstrap Molasses), which will produce a quite bitter cake.

 Brown Sugar: You can use light or dark brown sugar here or a mixture of both.
 For my cake here, I used half light and half dark.
 Keep in mind that dark brown sugar has more molasses flavour, so if you want to keep your cake lighter on the molasses flavour, use light brown sugar.
 You can also use all light brown sugar if you don’t have dark brown sugar on hand.

 Butter: You can use either salted or unsalted butter, but be sure to note that small adjustments to the added salt noted in the Recipe Card, depending on which one you use.

 Boiling Water: This is a classic hot water gingerbread cake, that adds boiling water to the batter to dissolve the molasses and increase the depth of flavour.
 I don’t suggest substituting the hot water, but if you wanted to experiment with milk instead, be sure to use hot milk.

 Whipping Cream – this is the heavy cream, which is typically 35% b.f.
 A lighter cream is not recommended here, as it would produce too thin a caramel sauce.